akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 **What do you need to implement?**

-Compared to your print solution and your end-user needs, you could offer a UI that allows your users to define how these variants will be displayed on the paper catalog page.
+Compared to your print solution and your end-users' needs, you could offer a UI that allows your users to define how these variants will be displayed on the paper catalog page.

 ### Enabled/disabled status